.webp)

 - End with a graceful opt-out that keeps the relationship intact

-It’s about giving prospects multiple chances to say yes - without making them want to block you.
+The goal is to give prospects multiple chances to say yes, without making them want to block you.

 Warning: More than 4 emails often does more harm than good.